Carmichael Numbers with Prime Numbers of Prime Factors: Sizes of Sets

 \section{Sizes of Sets}

-Now, it is a combinatorial exercise to find many Carmichael numbers with the same number of prime factors.
-Recall that earlier in the paper we cited the theorem of \cite{AGP}:

-\begin{varthm0}[Alford, Granville, Pomerance 1994] Let $G$ be an abelian group, and let $r>t>n=n(G)$ be integers.
-Then any sequence of $r$ elements in $G$ must contain $\left( \right)/\left( \right)$ distinct subsequences of length at most $t$ and at least $t-n$ whose product is the identity. \end{varthm0}

-Now, we will need to find subsets of $\left|\mathcal P_{k_0}\right|$ whose products are 1 mod $Lk_0k_1$.
-For a given $h$, let $C_h$ be the set of distinct subsets of exactly $h$ elements in $\left|\mathcal P_{k_0}\right|$ such that the product of all the elements in any of these subsets is indeed 1 mod $Lk_0k_1$, and let $\lambda(Lk_1)$ denote the largest possible order of an element mod $Lk_1$.
-Additionally, let us express by $n=n(Lk_1)$ the smallest number such that any collection of at least $n$ elements mod $Lk_1$ must contain a subset whose product is 1 mod $Lk_1$.
+Now, we will need to find subsets of $\mathcal P_{k_0}$ whose products are 1 mod $Lk_0k_1$.
+For a given $h$, let $C_h$ be the set of distinct subsets of exactly $h$ elements in $\mathcal P_{k_0}$ such that the product of all the elements in any of these subsets is indeed 1 mod $Lk_0k_1$.
+We can then prove the following: